Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-Keen to hike the ancient pilgrimage trails of the Kumano Kodo?
-Why not walk in the footsteps of emperors and other Japanese nobility, and choose the Nakahechi route (also known as the Imperial Route)?
-Whether you have five days (or more) or only two, are a beginner hiker or seasoned expert, our self-guided itineraries will help you create your perfect hiking adventure in the Kii Mountains of Japan.
+Are you keen to hike the ancient pilgrimage trails of the Kumano Kodo?
+Why not follow emperors and other Japanese nobility and choose the Nakahechi route (also known as the Imperial Route)?
+Whether you have five days (or more) or only two, are a beginner or seasoned expert, our self-guided itineraries will help you create your perfect hiking adventure in the Kii Mountains of Japan.

 Why choose the Nakahechi route?